Search

 There are some more economical options in EPDM, Viton, and Buna.
 EPDM and Viton may work fine for soaps, waxes, and some herbicides and/or pesticides.
 Do note that Buna is not suitable for many agricultural chemicals, but is compatible with petroleum-based solutions.
 While EPDM is compatible with many chemicals, it is not suitable for oil-based products - stick with Viton or Buna in those scenarios.

-Temperature & Pressure
+Key Parameters to Consider: Temperature & Pressure

-The fluctuations may actually cause the chemical to completely alter it's structure and no longer be compatible with elastomers or products that were previously identified as chemically compatible.
-Long story short, you may be fine transferring and handling a product at ambient temperatures, but may find an issue at higher temperatures or pressures.
+The fluctuations may actually cause the chemical to completely alter its structure and no longer be compatible with elastomers or products that were previously identified as chemically compatible.
+Long story short, you may be fine transferring and handling a product at ambient temperatures but may find an issue at higher temperatures or pressures.

 Remember to check for compatibility with all of the item groups above.
 Any chemicals or solutions that you may be handling or transferring should always be confirmed with an SDS - if chemical compatibility is in question.
-Think chemical compatibility first for safety and protection of yourself and others.
+Think chemical compatibility first for the safety and protection of yourself and others.
 Furthermore, we want to ensure greater longevity and performance of your pumps, valves, fittings, and hoses.
 Request a Free Catalog here.

 If you enjoyed this post check out our technical library for more resources.
 Can't find what you're looking for?
 Give us a buzz or drop by our website.
 Be safe out there.